UNIS Details New Video Releases: Neon Rush, Monster Kart, Dino Storm, Carnival Shot & More

 Dino Storm

-Back in 2020, UNIS had shown off a game called Rowing Champs, but it is unclear if this ever saw a release in China.
+Back in 2020, UNIS showed off a game called Rowing Champs, but it is unclear if this ever saw a release in China.
 It certainly wasn’t produced here out West.
 They might be making up for that however with Dino Storm, which doesn’t sound like a river rafting game at first, but once you see the cabinet and game footage, you’ll see why it is called that.

-This has you rafting through one of six prehistoric landscapes – which does lean a little into Namco’s Rapid River, although there were plenty of non-Jurassic themes and landscapes to encounter in Namco’s game.
-Dino Storm allows you to pick from different characters and levels, the latter of which will have a variety of dinosaurs you’ll encounter.
+This one has you rafting through one of six prehistoric landscapes – which does lean a little into Namco’s Rapid River, although there were plenty of non-Jurassic themes and landscapes to encounter in Namco’s game.
+Dino Storm allows you to pick from different characters to race against, and several levels, the latter of which will have a variety of dinosaurs you’ll encounter.
 This also has different oar controls than Namco’s RR did (or Wahlap’s recent Crazy Rafting for that matter).
 The foot pedal control is also a nice touch, needing to be used to get your boat out of scenarios like being stuck inside of a water spout.

 Sailor’s Quest VR 2